University of Oxford: Guide & Discussion Forum

 Somerville College is located on Woodstock Rd., just north of St Giles and is a ten minute walk from the city centre.
 It is bordered by Little Clarendon Street to the right side of the college and Walton Street, leading into the fashionable Jericho area behind.
 As such, the college is situated adjacent to a wide variety of restaurants and cocktail bars popular with students, such as G&Ds, a lovely ice cream bar, and also Cafe Rouge.
-On the opposite side to the college from Little Clarendon Street lies the Radcliffe Infirmary, a large medical sciences complex which is due to undergo redevelopment.
 It is very close to St Annes College, and is also opposite the Mathematical Institute, therefore it is easy for mathematicians to roll out of bed into the maths lectures.

-The concrete Vaughan building is widely thought of as one of the ugliest structures in Oxford, but it is one of the largest single accomodation blocks in Somerville and houses up to 60 students, a Gym, the college darkroom, a JCR as well as an SCR meeting room and the lodgings of the Junior Deans.
+The concrete Vaughan building is widely thought of as one of the ugliest structures in Oxford, but it is one of the largest single accomodation blocks in Somerville and houses up to 60 students, a Gym, the JCR and the lodgings of the Junior Deans.
 The building is named after Somerville's 6th Principal, Dame Janet Vaughan.
 Student rooms are of a generous size, and those on the northern side of the building are treated with a view of Somerville's expansive quadrangle while those on the southern side of Vaughan have a view of bustling Little Clarendon Street.

 Built in the 1930s, the Darbishire building encompasses its own, small quadrangle and is one of the prettiest buildings in Somerville.
 It contains a large number of student rooms (c.50) which house undergraduates of the college.
 Darbishire also has a number of tutors' rooms and is connected directly to the college offices and central administrative building, House.
 Helen Darbishire was the 5th Principal of Somerville College and the accomodation block takes its name from her.

 The Park building was originally named 'West' due to its location at the western end of the college site, but was renamed after Somerville's 8th Principal, Daphne Park, now Baroness of Monmouth.
 Park is a large, redbrick building and houses over 60 students, almost all of whom are undergraduates.
-Park also includes a large JCR (with widescreen TV and table football), a music room and a computer room.
+Park also includes a music room and a computer room.

 Holtby is a small accomodation block and was built between Park and the college library after an extension to the library was constructed.
 It houses 10 undergraduate students whose rooms are situated directly above the library's extension.